Jonathan Alter: Personal life

 Alter lives in Montclair, New Jersey, with his wife, Emily Lazar, a former executive producer of the Comedy Central show The Colbert Report, and The Late Show with Stephen Colbert.
 She is a longtime television news talent producer.

-Their three children are: Charlotte (born 1989), a senior national correspondent for Time magazine, Tommy (born 1991), an Emmy-winning producer and co-founder with JJ Redick of ThreeFourTwo Productions, where he hosts the hit basketball podcast The Young Man and the Three, and Molly (born 1993), a partner in Northzone, who was selected as one of Forbes 30 Under 30 in venture capital in 2020.
+The couple's three children are: Charlotte (born 1989), a senior national correspondent for Time magazine; Tommy (born 1991), an Emmy-winning producer and co-founder with JJ Redick of ThreeFourTwo Productions, where he hosts the hit basketball podcast The Young Man and the Three; and Molly (born 1993), a partner in Northzone, who was selected as one of Forbes 30 Under 30 in venture capital in 2020.

 Alter's family has had wide-ranging influence in politics.
 His mother, Joanne, was the first woman elected to public office in Cook County, Illinois.
 His sister, Jamie Alter Lynton, who also is a journalist and his brother-in-law Michael Lynton, the former CEO of Sony Corporation of America, were two of the most politically active Obama fundraisers in California.
 His cousin, Charles Rivkin, is a creator of the Muppets franchise, a former United States Ambassador to France, and the chairman of the Motion Picture Association of America (MPAA).
 Another cousin, Robert S. Rivkin, is a former deputy mayor of Chicago.
 Rivkin's wife Cindy S. Moelis is the former head of the White House Fellows Program and is among the closest friends of former First Lady of the United States Michelle Obama.

 Alter is a former member of the board of directors of DonorsChoose, which allows teachers to post online proposals for classroom materials.
 He is a current board member of The Blue Card, a national Jewish organization assisting Holocaust survivors, the Century Foundation, and the Bone Marrow Foundation.
 He chairs the board of the J. Anthony Lukas Prize Project, which offers awards for non-fiction authors.